LegacyPlay-Launcher/Launcher/README.md

 # launcher
 Contains the LegacyPlay Launcher main source code.
+Will be open sourced on the release.